Boko Haram: Attrition of Catholic diocese of Maiduguri

 A report by the Catholic diocese of Maiduguri estimated that as of May 2015 over 5,000 Nigerian Catholics had been killed by Boko Haram.
 The diocese also reported 7,000 widows and 10,000 orphans among its laity.
 Furthermore, Boko Haram militants had taken over several parish centres within the diocese.

 N'Djamena suicide bombings

 On 15 June, two suicide bombings of police sites in N'Djamena, the capital and largest city of Chad, killed 38 people.
 Boko Haram later claimed responsibility for these attacks.
 On 27 June, suicide bombers killed six members of their own cell and five police officers during a police raid.
 On 11 July, a male suicide bomber disguised in a woman's burqa detonated his explosives belt in the main market of N'Djamena, next to the main mosque, killing 15 people and injuring 80.
 Several days after the bombing, Boko Haram claimed responsibility via Twitter, signing as "Islamic State, West Africa province".

+Monguno bombing

+A large sack containing homemade bombs exploded in Monguno, Borno State, Nigeria, killing at least 12 people, and possibly as many as 63.
+It happened at a camp which the Boko Haram had abandoned.
+They also carried out major attacks in Monguno in September 2015 and June 2020.